 “Isn’t bikepacking getting too commercialized?
-Why do you publicize routes… don’t we want fewer people on trails?
-And what exactly is bikepacking… isn’t that just a new word for touring?”
+Why do you publicize routes?
+Don’t we want fewer people on trails?
+And what exactly is bikepacking?
+Isn’t that just a new word for touring?”
 Those are just a few of the questions we’re asked regularly.
-To answer such queries into our motives, here’s our unofficial/official mission statement… and why we think the growth of bikepacking is one of the best things to happen to both riders and the bike industry.
+To answer such queries into our motives, here’s our mission statement, and why we think the growth of bikepacking is one of the best things to happen to both riders and the bike industry…

 Some say bikepacking is in that state of flux right now.
 It has captured the imagination of a new group of people who want to camp out on their bikes, ride trails, explore the world, and the venture into the great outdoors.
 And in doing so, it has piqued the interest of an ever-growing number of businesses keen to get in on the action.

 When we started BIKEPACKING.com, we really had no idea where it would go.
 It was born from behind the handlebars out of a passion for sharing the adventure.
 Since then, it’s grown more than we could have imagined.
-Given that BIKEPACKING.com recently turned two years old, we thought it would be a good time to share where we stand and where we see it going…
+Given that we recently turned two years old as BIKEPACKING.com (five years in total), we thought it would be a good time to share where we stand and where we see it going.

 Fortunately, the rise of bikepacking presents the opportunity to seize a new vernacular.
 One that offsets aggressive imagery with that focused on stewardship and appreciation.
 One that places landscapes, cultures, exploration, and solace over hits and berms.
-The language of bikepacking, both literal and visual, hinges on words like ‘remote’, ‘access’, ‘wander’, and ‘backcountry’.
-Visuals that tell a story that goes beyond outright speed and technical mastery.
+The language of bikepacking, both literal and visual, hinges on words like remote, access, wander, and backcountry.
+Visuals that tell a story that go beyond outright speed and technical mastery.
 We see this as an extremely positive message, especially in the face of worldwide land access issues.
-With the right educational information around ethics and advocacy, why believe in the value of encouraging the growth of this alternative perception of mountain biking.
+With the right educational information around ethics and advocacy, we believe in the value of encouraging the growth of this alternative perception of mountain biking.

-This brings us to the second question in the intro, and kind of what spurred this post — and even the desire to create a mission statement of sorts: “Why do you publicize routes; don’t you want less people on these trails?”
+This brings us to the second question in the intro, and the one that kind of spurred this post — and even the desire to create a mission statement of sorts: “Why do you publicize routes; don’t you want fewer people on these trails?”

 In a nutshell, we don’t think overuse or trail abuse from other bikepackers is or will be a threat, especially with the right introduction and education.
 Given the ever-growing number of routes that are being developed, it’s quite surprising to meet other bikepackers on the trail.
 And such encounters are usually very welcome.
 Where there have been issues in the past related to sudden growth, education in the ethics of Leave No Trace and other best practices embedded in our routes and guides will help ensure they aren’t repeated in the future.

-In fact, we see part of our goal and responsibility as providing more opportunities for getting people out on their bikes — especially ones that go far beyond a stacked series of trails, rock gardens, berms and jumps.
+In fact, we see part of our goal and responsibility as providing more opportunities for getting people out on their bikes — especially ones that go far beyond a stacked series of trails, rock gardens, berms, and jumps.
 Creating longer bikepacking routes encourages riders to connect with our environment, historical places, and with other cultures, which we think is especially important given the turbulent times we live in.
-This overrides, in our opinion, any sense of keeping things secret.
+In our opinion, this overrides any sense of keeping things secret.

 3. Inform (No B.S.)

-While we’ve experimented with different types of content over our first two years, our aim has always been to publish the best original content we can, beyond the typical regurgitated news feeds and click bait articles so prevalent across the internet.
-Yes, we do offer quick news and events posts amongst our deeper articles, but even then our intention is to provide relevant, deliberate content with quality photography and well-thought opinion and research.
+While we’ve experimented with different types of content over our first two years, our aim has always been to publish the best original content we can, beyond the typical regurgitated news feeds and click bait articles that flood the internet.
+Yes, we do offer quick news and events posts among our deeper articles, but even then our intention is to provide relevant, deliberate content with quality photography and thoughtful opinions and research.

 We should add that despite the role our sponsors and advertisers play in keeping this site afloat, their financial help has no influence whatsoever on the integrity of our reviews; we’d rather lose an advertiser than let that happen.
-We don’t and never will do ‘paid content’.
-And we take pride that our reviews are born from realworld testing — longterm, when we can — and are completely impartial.
-When it comes down to it, the bottom line we always ask ourselves is: is this a product we’d recommend to a close riding friend?
-We also encourage readers to add their input within the comments field, whether they agree with us or their experiences differ from our own.
+We don’t and never will do “paid content.”
+And we take pride that our reviews are born from real-world testing, are longterm (whenever possible), and are completely impartial.
+When it comes down to it, the question we always ask ourselves is: is this a product we’d recommend to a close riding friend?
+We also encourage readers to add their input within the comments field, regardless of whether they agree with us or their experiences differ from our own.
 After all, the last thing we want is to promote gear that doesn’t last or function as intended, simply adding to the world’s landfill problem.
 It’s also worth noting that all of the advertisers here are companies we approached because they have helped grow and create bikepacking, and as such, they are all companies whose products we were interested in.

 4. Balance (the eternal quest)

-As the popularity of this website grows, we’re striving to seek balance.
+We’re striving to seek balance as the popularity of this site grows.
 And we’re aiming to find this balance in every aspect of the site.
-This includes the way we’re funded, the gear we review and write about (from high end steeds to homemade hacks), the routes we publish (both challenging and newbie friendly), the styles of bikepacking (from unltraendurance racing to international dirt-road exploration), as well as the industry news we cover.
-In doing so, we hope to offer something for everyone passionate about bikepacking, no matter your budget, riding style, or time-related commitments.
-In addition to this, posting quality, in-depth features, ones that are a match for anything that can be found both online and in print, is certainly our aspiration and an aspect of the site we want to invest in.
+This includes the way we’re funded, the gear we review and write about (from high end steeds to homemade hacks), the routes we publish (both challenging and newbie-friendly), the styles of bikepacking (from ultraendurance racing to international dirt-road exploration), as well as the industry news we cover.
+In doing so, we hope to offer something for everyone who is passionate about bikepacking, no matter your budget, riding style, or time constraints.
+In addition to this, posting quality, in-depth features, ones that rival anything that can be found both online and in print, is certainly our aspiration and an aspect of the site we want to invest in.

 Running this site takes up an incredible amount of time, which often impedes our most important personal goal and the drive behind starting this website: to ride our bikes and share our experiences.
-This leads us to the most difficult of topics… funding.
-With this in mind we aim to use, as we have, a core of talented and passionate contributors, as well as guest writers.
+This leads us to the most difficult of topics: funding.
+With this in mind, we aim to work with a core group of talented and passionate contributors, as well as guest writers.
 Our goal now more than ever is to pay these contributors fairly and quickly.
 To accomplish this, we offer advertising and sponsorship on the site.
-However, we are finding it more and more challenging to meet our budget with this alone, and we predict it generally unsustainable for the long-term.
+However, we are finding it more and more challenging to meet our budget with this alone, and we predict it will be generally unsustainable in the long term.
 With the overall decline within the bike industry, as well as new social media marketing models being adopted within the industry, advertising rates are being affected.

 For this reason, we’re considering a range of options to dovetail our advertising revenue for the future, from micro-financing through memberships, to affiliate links, to partnerships with other publications.
-In an ideal world, we’d have the finances we need to pay our contributors and ourselves fairly (a crucial part to how we see the future of this site developing), let alone the fees for the ever-growing body of content we host and the bandwidth required to do so.
-Not to mention the resources to develop ideas that we have on the backburner, such as new routes map functionality, sorting capabilities, and additional website tools.
-But the reality is, we have to both go hunting for it and evolve as economic situations change.
+In an ideal world, we’d have the finances we need to pay our contributors and ourselves fairly (a crucial part to how we see the future of this site developing), let alone the fees for the rapidly growing body of content we host and the bandwidth required to do so.
+Not to mention the resources to develop ideas that we have on the back burner, such as new routes map functionality, sorting capabilities, and additional website tools.
+But, the reality is we have to both go hunting for funding and evolve as economic situations change.